Want to learn new ways to make extra money?

 Wake Forest is one of the top schools in the country.
 So, step #1: get accepted.

 This famous university was founded privately in 1834.
-Like other schools on the list, it boasts an intimate enrollment total of less than 5,000.
-The university’s exclusivity and cost made me think twice about including them in the list, but DollarSprout has sharp readers.
-And, if you get in there’s a decent chance you may also get a scholarship one way or another.
+Like other schools on the list, it boasts an intimate enrollment of fewer than 5,000 students.
+Although this university is exclusive and costly, you may qualify for a scholarship if you’re accepted.

-To score a free laptop here, it looks like you’ll need to be the recipient of aid from the university.
-Along with a sweet financial aid package, you’d be eligible for a Technology Grant to pay for the standard “WakeWare laptop.”
+To score a free laptop here, you’ll need to be the recipient of aid from the university.
+If you qualify for the financial aid package, you’d be eligible for a Technology Grant to pay for the standard “WakeWare laptop.”

 All other undergraduate students are eligible for a deeply-discounted laptop.

 Many colleges offer discounts to their students.
 Here’s an in-depth look at some of these colleges: